eclab/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 - **Patch Manipulation.**  Standard MIDI has Program Change and Bank Select to load new patches.
 Modular MIDI extends this with a few new directives (as Auxiliary Parameters): *Program Save*, *Current Program Save*, and *Current Program Revert*.
 Modular MIDI also has a proposed redefinition of the Bank Select MSB as *Module Select*, allowing one to specify *which* module (by ID) should have its patches loaded, saved, reverted, etc.

-- **MIDI Polyphonic Expression (MPE).**  Modular MIDI tries hard to be roughly interoperable with MPE, with some caveats.
+- **MIDI Polyphonic Expression (MPE).**  Modular MIDI can be made compatible with MPE with some work.

 ## Topology and Data Format